 We believe that public debate and political decision-making should be based on facts and that democracies require scrutiny.
 We need courageous journalists and free reporting.
 We fear for democracy if authoritarian alternatives become part of the mainstream.

 Since 2007, this fellowship programme has been providing financial and editorial support to journalists who have good ideas for cross-border reports.
 Tutors support the writing process to enhance the journalistic skills and knowledge of the fellows.
-Each year, a jury selects ten experienced journalists from Albania, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Hungary, Kosovo, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia and Slovakia.
+Each year, a jury selects ten experienced journalists from Albania, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Greece, Hungary, Kosovo, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia and Slovakia.
 The three best articles are awarded a prize at the end and – along with the other articles – published in numerous high-quality media outlets.